The Bird’s Word Blog

 4. Africa is unsafe

-Health concerns aside, some travelers worry about physical safety on safari—whether because of violence by people or by animals.
+Health concerns aside, some travelers worry about other forms of safety on safari—whether because of violence by people or by animals.
 In reality, only four cities on the whole continent make the list of the World’s 50 Most Dangerous Cities, all of these in South Africa, which is often considered a “safer” safari destination.
 Like anywhere, common sense and avoiding particular neighborhoods goes a long way in protecting people.
 Similarly, the dangers of safari animals are minimal when travelers follow safety precautions.
 Journeys guides and hosts are trained to advise you where you can walk alone, where you need to be accompanied, and where to stay in the vehicle to avoid hungry lions.
 Speaking of which—keep reading…

 5. I’m going to pet a lion

 OK, maybe this one isn’t a real “myth” about African Safaris, but a part of me still imagines these beautiful cats as cuddly friends.
 Unfortunately, those big cats aren’t domesticated and don’t appreciate petting or snuggling.
 Some companies offer opportunities for close encounters with cheetahs or lions, but the safety of many of these is questionable, and the ethics complicated.